 Like I mentioned above, I cut out little buttons for my kiddos to press, otherwise I’d have 30 kids coming up to press the button.
 Another good one for all ages.

-I learned some more good advice on this one–don’t be afraid to change the action from the one specified in the book.
+This is one of the first books where I learned to change some of the interactive elements into something better.
+Don’t be afraid to change the action from the one specified in the book.
 If you think it won’t work for a particular group, do something else.

 Shake the Tree! by Chiara Vignocchi